bluerobotics/bluerobotics.github.io/wte/4-series.md

 #Opening Enclosure

-Opening the enclosure is super simple!
+Opening the enclosure is straightforward.

 **Steps:**